ecoacoustics/known-problems/frontier_labs/schedule_names_random_characters.md

 ## Tools to process the data

- 1. Ecosounds/AnalysisPrograms: Not affected by this issue since it doesn't currently use the schedule names anywhere.
+ 1. Acoustics Workbench (Ecosounds, A2O)/AnalysisPrograms: Not affected by this issue since it doesn't currently use the schedule names anywhere.